killuhwhale/reportr/README.md

   - (Feature) Button to delete all entries in a table....
   - (Huge, Quality Check) Deletes work as expected, If a Field is deleted, everything related to it is also deleted....

+   - (BUG) Certification if there are no owners or operators, onupdate will crash

   - (BUG) No validation checks
     - All Spreadsheets need Numeric Data Validation.
 Could add to Spreadsheet but should also be in the code.
       - Check website by entering wrong info and implement it.